-In the first pass it is necessary the generation of texture coordinates for the objects.
-We generated the texture coordinates in the vertex shader, as it will be explained in section IV.
+The first pass is necessary for the generation of texture coordinates for the objects.
+We generated the texture coordinates in the vertex shader, as will be explained in section IV.
 The fragment shader writes information into two off-screen buffers that are textures attached to a Frame Buffer Object (FBO).
-In the first buffer the color data of the scene are written, and in the second buffer, texture coordinates interpolated per fragment, the label identifier and the label’s text size are written.
+In the first buffer, the color data of the scene are written, and in the second buffer, texture coordinates interpolated per fragment, the label identifier, and the label’s text size are written.

 Second Rendering Pass

-In order to obtain the data per fragment generated by the first pass, it was necessary to draw a screen-sized quad, whose textures coordinates range from 0 to 1 in both dimensions.
+In order to obtain the data per fragment generated by the first pass, it was necessary to draw a screen-sized quad, whose texture coordinates range from 0 to 1 in both dimensions.
 This makes it possible to sample the color buffer and the buffer with texture information.

 After setting new information of color and texture to a fragment of the quad, the fragment shader performs calculations to add labels to the scene.
-If the fragment has no label, it receives in the first pass a label identifier equal to zero and texture coordinates equal to zero, so that no calculations for labels are done in the second pass.
+If the fragment has no label, it receives, in the first pass, a label identifier equal to zero and texture coordinates equal to zero, so that no calculations for labels are done in the second pass.
 The calculation for mapping labels on an object is done as follows for each fragment that has a label.

 Find character index